DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/friday/setup-mix.md

 title: "Importing and Organizing Audio Projects in Reaper"
 ---

-Select a project from [The 'Mixing Secrets' Free Multitrack Download Library](https://cambridge-mt.com/ms/mtk/).
-After downloading your chosen project, create a new Reaper project.
+Download the [Living in the City](https://cambridge-mt.com/ms/mtk/#HurrayForTheRiffRaff) mix from Cambridge Multi-tracks.
+After downloading your project, create a new Reaper project.
 Configure your project settings to mirror the following:

 ![](../project-settings.png)